 The consultation must include discussions regarding ways to avoid or limit the number of employees being dismissed.
 Ideally consultation meetings should be held in person.
-However, the meeting can take place over the phone if you both agree to it and there is a clear need, for example if someone works remotely.
+However, the meeting can take place remotely if you both agree to it and there is a clear need, for example if someone works from home.